pbloem/pixel-models/README.md

 we are allowed to see the red value.
 This seems like a minor improvement, but it's crucial for good performance.
 Without it, there is little to no coordination between the colors and the picture looks like random noise.

+# Acknowledgements

+Development of this library was funded through NWO KIEM grant <>.
+Experiments were run on the [DAS5 cluster](https://www.cs.vu.nl/das5/gpu.shtml).